armaankahlom/visual-tales-generator/README.md

-# AI Visual Storytelling Engine
+# Visual Tales Generator

-The AI Visual Storytelling Engine is designed to transform narrative text into sequential visual storyboards, offering content creators and storytellers an automated platform for visual narrative generation.
+The Visual Tales Generator is designed to transform narrative text into sequential visual storyboards, offering content creators and storytellers an automated platform for visual narrative generation.

 ## Table of Contents